Auditing solutions in Microsoft Purview

 Audit (Premium) builds on the capabilities of Audit (Standard) by providing audit log retention policies, longer retention of audit records, high-value crucial events, and higher bandwidth access to the Office 365 Management Activity API.

-Longer retention of audit records.
-Exchange, SharePoint, and Azure Active Directory audit records are retained for one year by default.
+- Longer retention of audit records.
+Azure Active Directory, Exchange, OneDrive, and SharePoint audit records are retained for one year by default.
 Audit records for all other activities are retained for 90 days by default, or you can use audit log retention policies to configure longer retention periods.

 For more detailed information about Audit (Premium) features, see Audit (Premium) in Microsoft 365.

 The following table compares the key capabilities available in Audit (Standard) and Audit (Premium).
 All Audit (Standard) functionality is included in Audit (Premium).

 |Enabled by default|

 |Access to audit logs via Office 365 Management Activity API 1|

 |90-day audit log retention|